 Computer hackers are being portrayed as the newest brand of terrorists.
 This is a story of a hacker named Kevin Mitnick, imprisoned without bail for nearly five years.
 Freedom Downtime tries to uncover the reasons why the authorities are so scared of Mitnick as well as define what exactly he did.
 Surprisingly, no real evidence is ever presented by the authorities to back up the sensationalist claims in mass media.
 But when a Hollywood studio decides to make a movie about Mitnick's life through the eyes of one of his accusers, hackers turn to activism to get their message out.
 Through interviews with relatives, friends, lawyers, and experts in the computer and civil liberties arena, a picture of a great injustice becomes apparent.
-A cross-country journey uncovers some realities of the hacker culture as well as the sobering fact that so many technically young adept people are being imprisoned.
-Written by
+A cross-country journey uncovers some realities of the hacker culture as well as the sobering fact that so many technically-adept young people are being imprisoned.

 All throughout filming, Emmanuel Goldstein and the crew continued the weekly radio show "Off The Hook"...calling in to the radio station from a payphone wherever they happened to be that week.
 See more »